-If your system does not have much protection against spam, you are bound to encounter the Zbot virus, also known as the Zeus Trojan.
+If your system does not have much protection against spam, you will encounter the Zbot virus, also known as the Zeus Trojan.

 Table of Contents